aws-samples/hpc-cost-simulator/docs/index.md

 |256-512GB       |580             |227             |0               |297             |889             |0               |330             |3258            |0               |249             |9267            |0               |165             |20148           |0               |53              |35973           |<--             |69              |1955220         |0               |
 |512-1000000GB   |498             |249             |0               |447             |918             |0               |226             |2116            |0               |141             |4907            |0               |45              |5168            |0               |41              |29869           |<--             |26              |729017          |0               |

-In this (Real custoemr) example, over 95% of the jobs were not memory intensive (below 32GB/Core), but the customer is sizing their entire HPC fleet for the more memory intensive 5% of the workload.
+In this (real customer) example, over 95% of the jobs were not memory intensive (below 32GB/Core), but the customer is sizing their entire HPC fleet for the more memory intensive 5% of the workload.

 ### hourly_stats.csv